diz-vara/CarND-Advanced-Lane-Lines/README.md

 #### 3. Perspective transform.

+Code for this step you can find in the file `warp.py`.

 To calculate perspective transform, I used provided file `straight_lines1.jpg'.
 The image was undistorted using intrinsic camera parameters calculated in the